SUPPER PROGRAM FAQ

 What types of suppers are served?

 Meals meeting CACFP meal patterns and the South Carolina Menu Planning Guidelines are eligible for reimbursement.
-Fruits, vegetables, whole grains, non-fat milk, and meat/meat alternate (like roasted chicken and hamburgers) are served.
+Fruits, vegetables, whole grains, non-fat milk, and meat/meat alternate (like chicken and hamburgers) are served.

 What are the eligibility requirements?